In this Gardener's HQ guide, we'll explore cultivating Eremurus plants in your garden, indoor spaces, and other settings.

-Eremurus are hardy perennials that bear 60 cm to 1.8 m long stalks from strappy narrow leaves, atop the stalks sit minute flowers of white, pink or even yellow.
+Eremurus plants are hardy perennials that bear 60 cm to 1.8 m (2 to six feet) long stalks from strappy narrow leaves.
+Atop the stalks sit minute flowers of white, pink, or even yellow.

-Their height makes them great to be used in borders.
+Their height makes them great for use in borders.

 Eremurus by wallygrom.